Zoltan45/ArcadeSoundTool/README.md

 Credit where it's due - thanks to Nick Sanders for the original Sound Tool and libraries that have been modified here for changing sample rates and other hardware concerns.

+ChangeLog

+02/07/2019 - added RAW save mode, clicking Save RAW will output the bytes in the sample as the raw data.
+             fixed a display error with the Williams mode where you couldn't see the filenames, as they were being added to the other loader.

 Bugs (Known)
 OKI6295 mode (not Williams) will always attempt to find all 127 samples in a ROM, even if the table ends early, which can lead to some weird samples.